JetBrains/intellij-sdk-docs/topics/ui/controls/tabs.md

   </tr>
 </table>

-###  Organization and Accessibility
+###  Tab Order and Layout

 Place the most frequently used content in the first tab.

 Tabs that do not fit allotted screen space automatically hide under the dropdown component.
-(It is better to add no more than 8 tabs, but this number is not limited.)
+It is better to add no more than 8 tabs, but this number is not limited.

 ![Hiding tabs that do not fit](03_How_to_use.png){width=706}